-Overnight: Hotel Kasbah Asmaa (or similar)
+Overnight: Hotel Arena (or similar)

-DAYS 7 SAHARA DESERT
+DAYS 4 SAHARA DESERT

-Today we enjoy a stunning drive into the Sahara Desert and a fantastic Moroccan lunch (optional), after which you can spend the afternoon relaxing and swimming (except in Winter months).
-Then we will head towards the desert and Merzouga.
-Here we can experience a camel ride where we trek into the desert for a night at our authentic Berber Camp.
-In the evening there is plenty of local food to enjoy also the opportunity to listen to local music and a night out under the incredible Sahara night sky filled with stars.
-(Camel trek included).
-(Breakfast, Lunch, Dinner)
+Today we enjoy a stunning drive and you have the opportunity to have a fantastic Moroccan lunch (optional) and an afternoon relaxing and swimming (except in Winter months).
+It is then time to head towards the great desert and Merzouga, where we transfer to camels for a trek into the Sahara Desert for a night at our authentic Berber Camp.

+We enjoy local food, music and an amazing night out under the Saharan stars.
+(Breakfast and Dinner)